fivequarters/fusebit.io/src/_blog/_posts/google-calendar-webhooks.md

 ### Handling the authorization callback

-A user navigates in their web browser to authorize your application using their Google credentials.
+A user authorizes your application to access their Google Calendar resources with their Google credentials.
-Users need to approve access to their Google Calendar resources.

 Your application needs to handle the authorization callback properly:

-Validate the state parameter.
+- Validate the state parameter.
 Used for preventing cross-site request forgery.
-Use the returned authorization code to get an access token.
+- Use the returned authorization code to get an access token.

 In this example, we will be using [fastify](https://www.fastify.io/), but you can use other frameworks like [Express](https://expressjs.com/), [Hapi.js](https://hapi.dev/).